Nazar2347/Battleship/README.md

 # Battleship Game (C++ / Raylib)
 A mine representaion on the classic Battleship game, built in C++ with Raylib for rendering and CMake for build automation.
-Includes core game logic, interactive UI, and robust unit tests using Catch2
+Includes core game logic, interactive UI,  unit tests using Catch2

 # Features
 - 🎮 Two-player turn-based gameplay: Human vs AI